rajrsingh/oin-register/README.md

 ### How to contribute to OIN

 1. Create an object store.
-This can be Amazon S3, Microsoft Azure, or Google Cloud Storage.
+This can be Amazon S3, IBM Object Storage for Bluemix, Microsoft Azure, or Google Cloud Storage.
   - Follow storage requirements about your storage permissions and adding imagery.
   - Adhere to guidelines on `.tif` files and matching metadata files.